-◘ Fig. F-29 Salt Bush formation with single trees of eucalyptus (with some emus) near Port Augusta in Australia (photo: Breckle).
+◘ Fig. F-29 Salt Bush formation with single trees of Eucalyptus (with some emus) near Port Augusta in Australia (photo: Breckle).

 The soils under Atriplex contain little chloride, about 0.1% by dry weight.
 However, as the loamy soils dry out considerably, the concentration can be high.
 This is matched by the high cell sap concentrations of Atriplex (usually 4 to 5 MPa), with the proportion of chlorides reaching 60-70%.
 Atriplex vesicaria is thus a euhalophyte; growth is promoted by salt.
-Some salt excretion is possible due to the short-lived and continually regenerating bladder hairs.
+Some salt recretion is possible due to the short-lived and continually regenerating bladder hairs.
 This semi-shrub lives about twelve years; like most halophytes it has weakly succulent leaves and a root system that extends far laterally over a calcareous crust at a depth of about 10 to 20 cm.
 The bushes are therefore quite widely spaced.

 In contrast, Maireana sedifolia is said to grow very old and to have a deep root system that reaches down 3 to 4 m in the crevices of the calcareous crust, but also about as far laterally.
 The species grows where rainwater seeps deeper (lighter or stony soils).
 The cell sap concentration of this species is only half that of Atriplex and the chloride content is also much lower (about 20 to 40%).
 It is therefore possible that it is a facultative halophyte and comes to predominate as the climate becomes more humid.

-In the salt bush area, sand dunes or sandy areas occur scattered with more favorable water conditions; the soil here is free of chlorides.
+In the salt bush area, sand dunes or sandy areas occur scattered with more favourable water conditions; the soil here is free of chlorides.
 Shrubs grow here (Acacia, Casuarina, Eremophila).

 ◘ Fig. F-30 Blue Bush Formation from Maireana (Kochia) sedifolia in South Australia (photo: Breckle).

 The arboreal Heterodendron and Myoporum species, together with Eremophila and Cassia species, are attached to silty soils.
 The most important species of central Australia is Acacia aneura, known as "Mulga".
 It dominates on wide areas, which look like a grey sea from the airplane.
 The shrub reaches 4 to 6 m in height and has phyllodes covered with resin that are thinly cylindrical or somewhat flattened (◘ Fig. F-31).
 The root system is strongly developed and penetrates through the hard soil layers about 2 m deep.
 With the irregularity of rainfall, flowering is not tied to any season, but only to rain.
 After heavy rainfall, the fruits and seeds ripen.
-At the same time, a flowering carpet of white, yellow and pink immortelles (everlastings, strawflowers), several genera belonging to the compositae (◘ Fig. F-32), then develops on the ground.
+At the same time, a flowering carpet of white, yellow and pink immortelles (everlastings, strawflowers), several genera belonging to the Compositae (◘ Fig. F-32), then develops on the ground.

 ◘ Fig. F-31 Over 500 Acacia species occur in Australia.
 We present here some examples. a: Acacia cf lasiocalyx; b: Acacia cf cuneata, c: Acacia sp., d: Acacia aneura, e: Acacia maidlandii; f: Acacia dyctiophylla, g: Acacia tetragonophylla; h: Acacia pyrifolia (photos: Breckle).

 ◘ Fig. F-32 Mulga vegetation in the interior of Australia near Wiluna after rain.
-Large shrubs - Acacia aneura, small bush - Eremophila spec., ground densely covered with short-lived immortelle, such as Waitzia aurea and white Helipterum species (photo: Breckle).
+Large shrubs - Acacia aneura, small bush - Eremophila spec., ground densely covered with short-lived immortelles, such as Waitzia aurea and white Helipterum species (photo: Breckle).

 Acacia aneura is sensitive to salt, but can tolerate long periods of drought.
 In dry sites, the bushes are widely spaced, while in moist depressions they form thickets.
-This species as well as Rhagodia baccata and Acacia craspedocarpa were studied ecophysiologically.
+This species as well as Rhagodia baccata and Acacia craspedocarpa were studied ecophysiologically (Hellmuth 1968, 1969).